john-chapman/john-chapman.github.io/_posts/2017-05-03-compute-tips-2.md

 tags: compute shader, fragment shader, thread id, uv, hlsl, glsl
 ---

-Writing a compute shader to replace a 'classical' fragment shader + full screen quad can be a performance win in some cases, not to mention the fact that it's much easier to set up (no vertex shader or geometry to load).
+Writing a compute shader to replace a 'classical' fragment shader + full screen quad can be a performance win in some cases, not to mention the fact that it's much easier to set up (no vertex shader or geometry).

 There is, however, an important 'gotcha' which recently caught me out: how to correctly convert a thread ID to UV coordinates?